 Produce UK and Artist Lois O’Hara create a Gingerbread Park

-BCP has been designed in collaboration with basketball court artist Lois O’Hara and baked by 12 year old Ivy Hanson.
+BCP has been designed in collaboration with basketball court artist Lois O’Hara and baked by 12 year old Ivy Hanson, with help from our friends at @eggandspoon1 in Brighton.
 With a background in public realm development and enlivenment Produce UK offer an uplifting, inclusive and colourful placemaking addition to the Gingerbread City.

 More news to enjoy